danewilhelm/startup/README.md

 In app.jsx, It chooses to route between the react components based on the navigation links at the top.

 ## 30% React hooks
+The router is using hooks to switch the components.
+These hooks are what allow the main components to be displayed (Login, Play, Scores, and About)

 # ---------------------Past Deliverables--------------------